 Courts in Wisconsin generally modify custody or child support orders based on if a substantial change in circumstances has occurred.
 A substantial change in circumstances may constitute many things.
 Typical examples cited by Wisconsin’s Department of Children and Families include:

-Contact us for a free initial consultation about your case
+Contact us for a free lawyer consultation about your case

 Child custody and child support are complicated and depend on many factors.
 Van Hoof & Schneider Law Firm serves Appleton and the surrounding area.
-If you have questions related to divorce, child custody or child support, our attorneys can explain the law so you feel comfortable that your concerns are addressed.
-For a free 30-minute consultation, contact us at 920.788.3543 or online.
+If you have questions related to divorce, child custody or child support, our child custody lawyers and family law lawyers can explain the law so you feel comfortable that your concerns are addressed.
+For a 30-minute free lawyer consultation, contact us at 920.788.3543 or online.

 "Casey, kindness like yours makes a difference.
 Thank you for all you’ve done for me!"